johnwangemory/Amazon_ParallelCluster/README.md

 # Amazon_ParallelCluster
 Experience with Amazon ParallelCluster.
 Years ago, I managed a High Performance computing cluster with 17 nodes on Fedora Linux.
 Now I work on Amazon ParallelCluster.

+# Introduction
+Before Amazon ParallelCluster 3.6.0, Amazon ParallelCluster could be installed through a command line rather than launching a CloudFormation template.
+Reading through the latest AWS ParallelCluster User Guide is a good starting point.
+Without worrying about cost incurred in your AWS account, you may try installing an AWS ParallelCluster for learning purpose.

+There are multiple ways to create an AWS ParallelCluster depending on version of Amazon ParallelCluster you select.
+Regardless version of AWS ParallelCluster, you can create an AWS ParallelCluster with the pcluster command.
+It is the simplest method for creating an AWS ParallelCluster.

+# Install an AWS ParallelCluster through a command line
+1. Create a management node with Amazon Linux 2 or Amazon Linux 2023.
+It's better to select Amazon Linux 2023 because Amazon Linux 2 offers long-term support until June 30, 2025.
+As for as advantages of using Amazon Linux 2023, please reference https://docs.aws.amazon.com/linux/al2023/ug/compare-with-al2.html#security-updates.

+2. Secure the management node.
+   2-1.
+Use DirectoryService to authenticate users who are eligible to log in to the management node.
+   2-2.
+Update and patch the management node automatically.
+   2-3.
+Set up a security group to restrict access to the management node.

+3. Attach a ManagementNodeRole to the management node.